ON THIS PAGE

 Note: You can transfer data of all data types.

-Historical data: In the first run of the Pipeline, the Destination database is empty, and legacy data from the Source needs to be replicated into it.
+Historical Data: In the first run of the Pipeline, the Destination database is empty, and legacy data from the Source needs to be replicated into it.
 By default, Hevo replicates object data for the past 60 days.
-Contact Hevo Support team if you need to change this duration.
+Contact the Hevo Support team if you need to change this duration.

 Click the More icon on the top right corner of the pane, and then, Change Schedule.